Cperm Claim Dossier

 The Cperm claim centers on authorship, access, and the first modeled experience of a populated online marketplace.

-This framework separates the engineering substrate from the civil and commercial concept that later came to define the Internet in public life.
+This framework separates the engineering substrate from the civil and commercial concept that later came to define the Internet in public life, placing the authorship dispute inside a broader internet history question.

 ARPANET as infrastructure